The Role of Toenail Fungus Laser Treatment

 Three things to remember: 1) nail fungus is a chronic condition and may return after treatment, 2) we may need to try a combination of treatment types to attack the problem, and 3) the results won’t be visible until the new healthy nail grows out in about 4 months.

-Finding Help for a Tough Toenail Fungus Infection in Warren and South Plainfield, New Jersey
+Finding Help for a Tough Toenail Fungus Infection in Warren, Hillsborough and South Plainfield, New Jersey

 Dr. Jyotsna Thapar at Ankle and Foot Specialist of New Jersey will work with you to determine how serious your fungal nail problem is and what method(s) are best for treating it.
 We have seen some good results with nail laser treatments and are pleased to offer that option.
-We encourage those in the northern New Jersey area to contact our offices in Warren or on the border of South Plainfield and Edison for an appointment.
+We encourage those in the northern New Jersey area to contact our offices in Warren, Hillsborough and South Plainfield/Edison for an appointment.
 Simply call (908) 222-8980 or schedule through our website using our contact page.